Multicultural Mental Health Resources

 MULTICULTURAL MENTAL HEALTH RESOURCES

 While mental health conditions do not discriminate based on race, color, gender or identity, these factors can make access to mental health treatment much more difficult.
-BIPOC are less likely to receive diagnosis and treatment for their mental illnesses, have less access to and availability of mental health services, and often receive a poorer quality of mental health care.
+BIPOC are less likely to receive diagnosis and treatment for their mental health conditions, have less access to and availability of mental health services, and often receive a poorer quality of mental health care.

-Race Based Trauma and Support in Times of Civil Strife
+Race Based Trauma and Support

 Multicultural Mental Health Resources